nasa/fprime/docs/getting-started.md

 of the headers that define them.
 3. **Topology.cpp**: top level code, main function, and initialization of the components, threads, and registration of commands.

-Essentially, GpsTopologyAppAi.xml is the design, Components.hpp is the definitions, and Topology is the implementation code.
+Essentially, GpsTopologyAppAi.xml is the design, Components.hpp is the definitions, and Topology.cpp is the implementation code.
 All of these files are referenced by the make files we inherited from the reference app.
 Building the distribution (fprime/GpsApp) will include the topology (fprime/GpsApp/Top) as its entry-point creating a single application, which represents our software.

 Sample versions of these files are provided below, and are annotated with comments representing the changes made to support the Gps Application. **Note:** these files are available in a working repository at:
-[https://github.com/LeStarch/fprime/tree/gps-application](https://github.com/LeStarch/fprime/tree/gps-application) in case the user prefer a direct checkout of working code.
+[https://github.com/LeStarch/fprime/tree/gps-application](https://github.com/LeStarch/fprime/tree/gps-application) in case the user prefers a direct checkout of working code.

 We will also need to update the mod.mk in the Top directory to change the name of "RefTopologyAppAi.xml" to "GpsTopologyAppAi.xml".